nightness/expo-firebase-authenticate/README.md

 Building
 ===

-expo build:android didn't work for me, do this instead...
+'expo build:android' didn't work for me, do this instead...

-expo eject
-yarn android
+'expo eject'

+Then...

+'yarn android'

--- or --
+-- or for an APK --

-cd android && ./gradlew assembleRelease
+'cd android && ./gradlew assembleRelease'